 The three most common lawn diseases in the Northwest are Leaf Spot, Rust and Red Thread.
 Leaf Spot produces purplish spots with straw-colored centers on the grass blades.
 Rust is orange powder on the blades.
 Red Thread has tiny red filaments that grow across the lawn.
 Cultural controls include: regular, balanced fertilizing and watering to keep the grass growing strong, although excessive fertilizer in the fall and winter promote leaf spot; a mowing height of 1.5-2 inches, which cuts off the diseased spots before they become noticeable; Red Thread can be spread by the mower, so mow diseased areas last, then thoroughly clean the mower.
 If cultural controls are not sufficient, then Daconil, Eagle, Heritage, Mancozeb or Spotrete F fungicides will control all three diseases.

 Grassy weeds are harder to control since most grass killers will kill lawn grasses as well as weedy grasses.
-Quinclorac is effective at killing crabgrass, clover and dandelions, and is safe to use on ryegrass and most fescues, but not all grasses.
+Solitaire is effective at killing crabgrass, yellow nutsedge, clover and dandelions, and is safe to use on ryegrass and most fescues, but not bentgrass or some other grasses.
 A grassy weed preventer, such as Halts or Team, can be applied in the spring when the first dandelion blooms to prevent crabgrass, and around Labor Day to prevent annual bluegrass.
 Coarse grasses which grow taller than the lawn grasses can be controlled by using a paint brush to apply Roundup to the taller tips a few days after mowing.

 The best weed control is a thick healthy lawn that crowds out weeds.
 Weeds are a sign that the lawn is stressed, usually by poor soil, lack of regular watering, lack of fertilizer or mowing too short.
 I once visited a natural prairie area on the edge of a school yard.
 The school yard was so full of dandelions that they overlapped, but there were no more than a handful of dandelions in the entire prairie.
 The dandelions ended right at the edge of the mowed area.
 Low mowing allows more sunlight to reach the soil which encourages weed seed growth, but a higher mowing height causes the soil to be in deeper shade, which discourages weed seed growth.

 Another common weed is moss.
-It is almost guaranteed to grow during the rainy season anywhere there is shade.
-By spring, moss will have killed out quite a bit of grass.
-It is better to use moss killer in winter before moss smothers the grass.
+It grows anywhere the soil is constantly moist, especially where there is shade.
+Moss killer can be applied in early spring before moss smothers the grass.
 Almost all moss killers for lawns contain iron sulfate.
 It will stain concrete so sidewalks, driveways and patios should be blown or hosed off immediately after moss killer is applied.

 Soils that get walked on or trampled will pack down until air cannot penetrate into the soil to keep the roots healthy.
 If a lawn has patches where grass will not grow in spite of fertilizing and watering, it needs to be aerated.
 An aerator punches holes in the lawn ever few inches to allow air and water to penetrate into the soil faster and deeper.
 The easiest and best way to deal with the cores that are left on the surface is to mow over them and scatter the soil onto the lawn surface.
 This fresh soil brings up microbes which help break down thatch.